Southern Kentucky Vacations Family Itinerary

-Laced with a trio of stunning lakes, the Southern Shorelines region of Kentucky is known as the “Houseboat Capital of the World” for good reason.
+Laced with a trio of stunning lakes, the Southern Kentucky Vacations region of Kentucky is known as the “Houseboat Capital of the World” for good reason.
 But you’ll also find plenty of recreation, nature, history and local libations to enjoy on land as well.

 Day 1: Get on the Water!